yildizmy/account-api/README.md

 ## Account API
-Spring Boot app used for manipulating some account operations for demo purposes.
+Fullstack (Spring Boot & React) demo app used for manipulating some account and customer data.

 ### Description
-The application allows users to open a new “current account” of already existing customers.
+This demo application allows users to open a new “current account” of already existing customers.
 It also displays the user information showing name, surname, balance, and transactions of the accounts.